subvisual/subvisual.com/src/posts/2014-01-07-using-calc-for-responsive-css.md

 date: 2014-01-07
 tags:
   - development
+intro: >
-intro: "If you implement responsive design then CSS's calc() is a must know feature.
-If you've never heard of it, here's a description from MDN:"
+  If you implement responsive design then CSS's calc() is a must-know feature.
 ---

 If you implement responsive design then CSS's calc() is a must know feature.
 If you've never heard of it, here's a description from MDN: